Maximilian Philipp: Dynamo Moscow

 On 9 August 2019, Philipp signed a four-year contract with the Russian club Dynamo Moscow.
 He scored his first goal for Dynamo three minutes into his debut game against Lokomotiv Moscow on 18 August 2019, from a direct free-kick.
 In his second game against FC Tambov on 24 August, he scored again as Dynamo won 2–0 away.
 On 23 November 2019, he scored twice from the penalty spot to secure a 2–1 victory over FC Rostov.
 In the next game on 1 December 2019 he scored twice again in a 2–1 defeat of Lokomotiv Moscow.
 He was voted player of the month for December 2019 by Dynamo fans.

 VfL Wolfsburg

 On 2 October 2020, he returned to Bundesliga, joining VfL Wolfsburg on a season-long loan.
 In the spring of 2021, the club announced that it intends to keep Philipp in its lineup, "if the opportunity arises."
 However, the repayment period for a fixed amount of 11 million euros has already expired and the Germans had to negotiate with Dynamo on a new one.

 On 16 June 2021, Wolfsburg agreed on a permanent transfer with Dynamo and Philipp signed a four-year contract with the club.

 Werder Bremen

 Philipp joined league rivals Werder Bremen on loan in January 2023.
 He signed as a replacement for Oliver Burke, who went on loan to Millwall.
 In 11 February 2023, Philipp made his debut against his former club Borussia Dortmund as a substitute for Christian Groß.

+Return to SC Freiburg

+On 21 August 2023, Philipp returned to SC Freiburg on loan.
+The loan contract contained a conditional purchase obligation option, the conditions for which were triggered in February 2024, making the transfer permanent.